peterhost/growlrender-maya-mentalray/README.md

 1. Download [growlrender.app](https://github.com/downloads/peterhost/growlrender-maya-mentalray/mentalgrowler.tar.bz2)

 2. Doublle click on the app.
-A tiny icon will appear in your menu bar : click it once to start the growlrender daemon, click it again to stop it
+A tiny icon will appear in your menu bar : click it once to start the growlrender daemon, click it again to stop it.

+3. The daemon runs in the background, so there's nothing else for you to do.
+Choose Mental Ray as your rendering engine in Maya

+4. set "Verbosity Level" in Mental Ray Rendering Options to "Detailed Messages"

+   `render -> batch render -> Messages -> Verbosity Level`

+   or `render current frame -> batch render -> Messages -> Verbosity Level`

 ###Shell version :